tnaegele/originstamp_verify/README.md

 ## Bitcoin API
-The script uses uses Blockstream's Bitcoin transaction API, see https://github.com/Blockstream/esplora/blob/master/API.md.
+The script uses Blockstream's Bitcoin transaction API, see https://github.com/Blockstream/esplora/blob/master/API.md.
 Please be reasonable with the number of requests you make.

 ## Verification process